 Spokes are not something that captures many people’s imagination.
 They just aren’t that exciting on their own.
 But in a wheel they are immensely important and the right choices when it comes to spokes can separate a good wheel from a bad one.

 The next choice with spokes is what lacing pattern to build the wheel with.
 The classic choice is 3x where each spoke crosses three other spokes on its way from the hub to the rim.
-In most cases this is the strongest way to build a wheel, since it puts the spokes closest to 90 degrees leaving the hub (Number of spokes and size of flange have an impact on this equation though).
-This is best because it efficiently transmits drive forces and braking forces between the hub to the rim.
+In most cases this is the strongest way to build a wheel, since it puts the spokes closest to 90 degrees leaving the hub (number of spokes and size of flange have an impact on this equation though).
+This is best because it efficiently transmits drive forces and braking forces between the hub and the rim.
 There are a number of other options for lacing pattern – 2x and radial being the next most common.

 The manual side of wheel building has a reputation as a black art, but although it requires skill, practice and patience it’s not really that mysterious when it comes down to it.
-There are many slightly different methods people employ, but they all aim at the same thing – producing a wheel that is laterally and radially true within accepted limits, dished correctly, and has spoke tension that is as even as possible.
+There are many slightly different methods people employ, but they all aim at the same thing – producing a wheel that is laterally and radially true within accepted limits, dished correctly, and has spoke tension that is as even and as high as possible.
 The physical world being what it is, and manufacturing tolerances being what they are, getting each of these variables absolutely perfect is not an option.
 But the better the quality of your parts the closer you can get.
 A rim that is straight and round out of the box will be straight and round when all the spokes are pulling evenly.
 Eventually though, there will be a degree of choice in balancing the goals in order to produce the best possible wheel.

 One classic mistake when balancing the variables is to blindly chase lateral run-out and produce a wheel that is as laterally true as possible, without regard for the other variables.
 For one thing this wheel will not be very radially true and will have little hops in it, which the rider will be able to feel while riding.
-But more significantly, the spoke tension will be radically uneven and the taughter spokes will be doing all the work.
+But more significantly, the spoke tension will be radically uneven and the spokes that are at highest tension will be doing all the work.
 This means that the wheel won’t last as long (since some spokes do most of the work, and others are so loose that the slacken in use and so fatigue due to the movement from being loaded and unloaded).
 It also means that even the lateral trueness of the wheel won’t last very long, since the loose spokes will loosen further and the alignment of the rim will change.

 Another common mistake is to build the wheel with insufficient overall spoke tension.
 This will produce a weaker wheel, prone to breaking spokes at the shoulders, and the extra movement of the rim will make it prone to cracking at the spoke holes.